taoteh1221/Slideshow_Crypto_Ticker/README.txt

 Copyright 2019-2021 GPLv3

-Real Time Crypto Price Ticker For Raspberry Pis With LCD Screens, including 24 hour volume and Binance / Coinbase Pro / Kraken / HitBTC support (more exchanges coming in the future).
+Real Time Crypto Price Ticker For Raspberry Pis With LCD Screens, including 24 hour volume and Binance / Coinbase Pro / Kraken / Kucoin / Bitstamp / HitBTC support (more exchanges coming in the future).

 Supports running in "slideshow mode", to show all the markets you want.